bsmith89/bsmith89.github.io/content/resume.md

 -   [2008-2010] Howard Hughes Medical Institute Student Research Awards

 -   [2008] Howard Hughes Medical Institute Freshman Research Grant

+## Honors and Awards ##

+-   [2022] Distinguished Achievement in Scientific Leadership Award from the Gladstone Institute of Data Science and Biotechnology

+    -   This award is granted to exceptionally collaborative scientists who take on leadership roles at Gladstone and demonstrate exemplary collaboration, mentorship, and integrity that reaches beyond their own lab

+-   [2011] Nominated for Michigan State University Distinguished Fellowship or University Enrichment Fellowship

+-   [2007, 2008, 2009, 2011] The College of William \& Mary
+    Dean's List for Academic Excellence

+-   [2008] Inducted into Alpha Lambda Delta and Phi Eta Sigma Academic Honor Societies

 ## Education and Professional Experience ##